Clash of Titans

 "There was considerable betting about the hotels this morning. ...
 It is believed that the Georgians will be two to one favorites in the betting by the time the game is called" (begun).

 The sun broke out of the clouds about an hour before kickoff time.
-Unlike the previous year when the game was delayed an hour by an argument over who would be the referee (with the compromise being that both men proposed by the two sides would work the game), the contest started on time.
+Unlike the previous year when the game was delayed an hour by an argument over who would be the referee (with the compromise being that both men proposed by the two sides would work the game), the contest started on time (3:30).
+The field was "a little muddy."

 The first half started as a defensive struggle and kicking duel.
-With the wind at his back, Georgia's "star quarterback" Richard Von Gammon "drove the pigskin into the air ... toward Auburn's goal.
+With the wind at his back, Georgia's "star quarterback" Richard Von Gammon, who was only 16 years old and a freshman, "drove the pigskin into the air ... toward Auburn's goal.
 One of his kicks sped 50 yards over the heads of the Auburnites."
 Auburn was thwarting Georgia's advance because Captain Reynolds Tichenor figured out Georgia's oral signals.
 "Every time Captain Nalley gave a signal, Captain Tichenor would call out to his men the trick the Georgians were about to play."

 Georgia Recovers Onsides Kick